Mehequanna/js-project1/README.md

 * $ cd js-project1

 ##NPM and Bower Dependency Installation
-* In terminal and the project directory, run: $ npm init
+* In terminal and the project directory, run: $ npm install
-* Press enter through all the prompts.
-* Then run: $ bower init
-* Press enter through all the prompts.
-* Then run: $ npm install -1.
 * Then run: $ bower install
 * Save your GitHub APIKey in the .env file (See below)
 * Finally run: $ gulp serve